 Meanwhile, back in Burton . . .

 Flynn Evans’ sister Maureen is finally striking out on her own, moving into her own house and taking over the town’s veterinarian practice.
 She brings on a new partner: her long-time college friend and secret crush, Smith Harrington, who moves down from Boston to join her.
-Always For You is their story.
+The Always One is their story.

 It’s also where we learn that something happened between the end of The Only One and the beginning of the second Burton trilogy–something between Jenna Sutton, Rilla’s cousin, and Trent Wagoner, who up until now was simply the town man whore.
 What exactly happened, and the fallout afterward, shapes the next few books.